gohugoio/hugo/content/en/templates/section.md

 ---
-title: Section page templates
+title: Section templates
-linkTitle: Section templates
 description: Use section templates to list members of a section.
 categories: [templates]
-keywords: [lists,sections,templates]
+keywords: []
 menu:
   docs:
     parent: templates
     weight: 80
 weight: 80
 toc: true
-aliases: [/templates/sections/]
+aliases: [/templates/sections/,/templates/section-templates/]
 ---

 ## Add content and front matter to section templates

-To effectively leverage section page templates, you should first understand Hugo's [content organization](/content-management/organization/) and, specifically, the purpose of `_index.md` for adding content and front matter to section and other list pages.
+To effectively leverage section templates, you should first understand Hugo's [content organization](/content-management/organization/) and, specifically, the purpose of `_index.md` for adding content and front matter to section and other list pages.

 ## Section template lookup order